 This will start the iyt interactive environment with your specified dataset already loaded.
 See Interactive Prompt for more details.

-Ever wanted to interact with your data using the google maps interface?
+Ever wanted to interact with your data using a google maps-style interface?
 Now you can by using the yt mapserver.
 See Mapserver - A Google-Maps-like Interface to your Data for more details.

 pastebin and pastebin_grab¶

 you can anonymously post code snippets and error messages to share with